mwganson/fcbmpimport/README.md

 <h3 id='Various Options Boxes'>Various Options Boxes</h3>

-Below the image preview panel is a group of line edit widgets that can be used to set various options and preferences, including scaling and offsets, etc..
-In addition to being able to enter numerical values into these boxes we can also enter various mathematical expressions.
-Secondly, we can access some useful mathematical constants (the constant value "inches" = 25.4).
-Thirdly, we can access some global variables being kept in macro memory, in this case width, which refers to the width of the currently previewed image.
-Upon pressing Enter (or leaving the box) the above mathematical expression gets replaced with a numerical value, which is the numerical evaluation of that expression.
+Below the image preview panel is a group of line edit widgets that can be used to set various options and preferences, including scaling and offsets, etc.  In addition to being able to enter numerical values into these boxes we can also enter various mathematical expressions, we can access some useful mathematical constants (example, the constant value "inches" = 25.4), and we can access some global variables being kept in macro memory, such as width, which refers to the width of the currently previewed image.
+Upon pressing Enter (or leaving the box) the mathematical expression gets replaced with a numerical value, which is the numerical evaluation of that expression.
 After the expression is evaluated any references used in the evaluation will not be retained.
 As an example, we can refer to the width (in pixels) of the currently previewed image as "width" or "w" (without the quotes).
-Thus we might enter something like w/2 or width/2 in the X Offsets box.
+Thus we might enter something like -w/2 or -width/2 in the X Offsets box.
 The thing to keep in mind is if we preview a different image with a different width the value in X Offsets DOES NOT get updated.

 <h4 id='ebf'>Edit Box Features</h4>
 <h5 id='Operators'>Operators</h5>